 My all time fave jar of gooey, scrumptious low carb peanut butter is Justin’s!
 Another popular PB that I love is Whole Food’s 365 brand.
 When purchasing peanut butter, make sure to read the labels and be leary of added sugars!

-Discover more of my MUST HAVE low carb peanut butter, its carb content, plus its nutritional break down.
+Discover more of my MUST HAVE keto peanut butter, its carb content, plus its nutritional break down.

 Nut Recipes